 Sticky Notes, Page Tabs – You can get a variety of sticky notes and page tabs in all sizes, colors and designs.
 Use your imagination with this one and look for what will work for you, your budget and your style.

 Journaling Cards, Stationary, Quote Cards or Project Life Cards – These are not a necessity, but if you are looking to add some inspiration or a little pretty to your planning, see if you can find these cheap and try it out.
-I like to take scrapbook paper and write in my own quotes (or stamp them) and insert into my planner.
+I like to take scrapbook paper and write in my quotes (or stamp them) and insert them into my planner.
 The options are endless, so use this opportunity to practice your creative side.

 Washi Tape & Stickers – I am addicted to washi tape and have a pretty large selection to choose from.
-I think washi tape is my lazy way of decorating, because I can always add pretty to my planner with a bit of washi without going too in detail and feel like I’ve decorated it.
+I think washi tape is my lazy way of decorating because I can always add pretty to my planner with a bit of washi without going too in detail and feel like I’ve decorated it.
 Washi has been my favorite go-to for pretty planning and it’s versatile in many ways.
-You can find washi in all sizes, designs, widths and even now – shapes, since many are showing up die cut and not just regular tape shaped.
+You can find washi in all sizes, designs, widths and even now – shapes since many are showing up die-cut and not just regular tape-shaped.
 You can use them for a variety of purposes, including decorating your planner.

 There are a few extra goodies you can have on hand – but like everything I discussed here, they are certainly not required or needed.
 Here are a few and what I use them for:

-- Laminating machine and/or paper-cutter – you can certainly use scissors (oops – I didn’t mention that one above) and you can find laminating sheets like those from Scotch or 1M, but I find both useful and I use them often.
+Laminating machine and/or paper-cutter – you can certainly use scissors (oops – I didn’t mention that one above) and you can find laminating sheets like those from Scotch or 1M, but I find both useful and I use them often.
 Search around and see what works best for you and your budget.

-- Tape Adhesive – you can find these at any store in the scrapbook or arts and craft sections.
+Tape Adhesive – you can find these at any store in the scrapbook or arts and craft sections.
 It’s an easy to roll out adhesive that allows you to bond or attach things inside your planner.
 I love using these for everything I would tape down – they are permanent and secure.

-- Stamps and Stamp Ink Pads – They are reasonably priced and pretty awesome.
+Stamps and Stamp Ink Pads – They are reasonably priced and pretty awesome.
 You can find a variety of traditional wooden block stamps or clear stamps from a variety of stores as well as the ink pads.
 Again, this is optional but the options are endless.

-Planning allows me to get creative and it also inspires me to keep up with my planner, updated and be motivated.
-If you find that you want to get started with planning, but even with a nice planner and some fun pens – you can be in the habit of looking at it everyday… try add glamor on your planner and see if that will work for you and have fun.
-The options are endless and at the end is fulfillment of your heart’s content.
+Planning allows me to get creative and it also inspires me to keep up with my planner, update and be motivated.
+If you find that you want to get started with planning, but even with a nice planner and some fun pens – you can be in the habit of looking at it everyday… try to add glamor on your planner and see if that will work for you and have fun.
+The options are endless and in the end, is a fulfillment of your heart’s content.

 Are you a basic planner, a planner nerd or a pretty planner?
-What works for you?
-I hope this post helped you on your planning journey.
-Have fun and plan away!